mame7777/slack-bot/README.md

 # slack-bot
-Get all message and post.
+Get all messages and post.